swiftlang/swift-evolution/proposals/0376-function-back-deployment.md

 ## Introduction

+This proposal introduces a `@backDeployed` attribute to allow ABI-stable libraries to extend the effective availability of their own public APIs to older OSes, where the API isn't actually present in the library that shipped with those OSes.
+While this resembles a polyfill mechanically, it does not help a module to overlay a polyfill on top of an API from another module.

+## Motivation

 Resilient Swift libraries, such as the ones present in the SDKs for Apple's platforms, are distributed as dynamic libraries.
 Authors of these libraries use `@available` annotations to indicate the operating system version that a declaration was introduced in.
 For example, suppose this were the interface of ToastKit, a library that is part of the toasterOS SDK:

 ```swift